Macquarie Park - Marsfield

 Macquarie Park - Marsfield features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Macquarie Park - Marsfield, as evaluated at the latest Census in 2016, dwellings comprised 16.3% houses and 83.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 42.9% houses and 57.1% other dwellings.
-Home ownership in Macquarie Park - Marsfield was at 20.7%, with the rest of dwellings either mortgaged (25.6%) or rented (53.7%).
-The median monthly mortgage repayment was $2,383 as of 2016, lower than Sydney metro's average of $2,600.
-Meanwhile, the median weekly rent figure stood at $470 compared to Sydney metro's $460.
-Nationally, Macquarie Park - Marsfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375 as per 2016 data.
+The dwelling structure in Macquarie Park - Marsfield as evaluated at the Census 2016 comprised 16.3% houses and 83.7% other dwellings.
+In comparison, Sydney metro had 42.9% houses and 57.1% other dwellings.
+Home ownership in Macquarie Park - Marsfield was 20.7%, with mortgaged dwellings at 25.6% and rented dwellings at 53.7%.
+The median monthly mortgage repayment was $2,383, below the Sydney metro average of $2,600.
+The median weekly rent figure was $470, compared to Sydney metro's $460.
+Nationally, Macquarie Park - Marsfield's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing